 The new Readability-Score.com was a paid product, with free usage somewhat limited and paid customers able to score Word documents and CSVs with lots of data.
 Dave also experimented with a pay-what-you-want model, which was an enlightening experience.
 The minimum annual fee was $1, and the fourth subscriber paid $100.

 In 2012, after a decade or so building websites for clients at various Brighton web development agencies, Dave struck out alone to start building his own agency and put those development skills to good use for himself.
-The natural choice was to trade using the same site that had raised his profile to that point, so Dave formed a limited UK company - Added Bytes Ltd. Dave's personal blog was moved to AloneOnAHill.com where it suffers a chronic lack of regular posts.
+The natural choice was to trade using the same site that had raised his profile to that point, so Dave formed a limited UK company - Added Bytes Ltd. (The bits of Added Bytes that were personal were moved to AloneOnAHill.com where Dave's personal blog suffers a chronic lack of regular posts.)

 The plan was for client work to pay the bills while Dave iterated through various digital product ideas.
 Dave was lucky enough to work with some great companies, like Kings Education, Woolovers and Peggs & son, among many others.
 Various products were tried and didn't work out (really, does the world need another bug tracker?) and some, like Mathaversaries, proved to be wonderful little fun side projects.

 In late 2015, the arrival of twins provided a lot of late-night coding opportunities, and in January 2016 ApolloPad was launched.
-Originally conceived as a way to better monetise the considerable traffic that Readability-Score.com was enjoying, it quickly became clear it would be better off as its own project.
+Originally conceived as a way to better monetise the considerable traffic that Readability-Score.com was enjoying, it quickly became clear it would be better off as an independent project.

 With ApolloPad uncoupled from Readability-Score.com, Dave got to work on a new version of the readability scoring website.
 And in April 2016, Dave launched a new version of Readability-Score.com, with a far better pricing model, new features, proper sales process and a nice new design.
 Since 2016, Readability-Score.com has moved to its current (and hopefully final!) home at Readable.com.

 By late 2016, it was clear the new Readability-Score.com was growing faster than Dave could cope with as a side-project.
-So, reluctantly, Dave handed off his remaining clients to trusted developers and colleagues, and Added Bytes became a digital product company.
+So, somewhat reluctantly but excited at the new challenge, Dave handed off his remaining clients to trusted developers and colleagues, and Added Bytes became a digital product company.